 - Around 26 km from Jasper

 Summer is the time when wildflowers come alive.
 Choose any of the hikes described here to see colourful meadows.
 You can spot pretty purple Calypso orchids or very common red Indian Paintbrush.
-For wildflower hikes especially, I recommend Parker Ridge, Edith Cavell Meadows, Sulphur Skyline and Valley of the Five Lakes.
+I especially recommend Parker Ridge, Edith Cavell Meadows, Sulphur Skyline and Valley of the Five Lakes for wildflower hikes.

-Learn about the dark sky reserve and star constellations from the experts and then take a look through a large telescope to the moon or different galaxies.
+Learn about the dark sky reserve and star constellations from the experts, and then look through a large telescope to the moon or different galaxies.
 It all depends on what time of the day you visit the planetarium.
 Visit their website to learn more and book your spot.

-- Dome theatre is located at Fairmont Jasper Park Lodge, 7 km ride from Jasper (outside the town’s light pollution for the best views)
+- Dome Theatre is located at Fairmont Jasper Park Lodge, a 7 km ride from Jasper (outside the town’s light pollution for the best views)

-When you drive from the popular Maligne Lake back to town, stop at Medicine Lake for sunset.
-The light glowing on the lake and surrounding mountain peaks is a great spot for a break or picnic.
-There’s a parking lot right by the lake and even though it looks tempting, I wouldn’t recommend having a picnic by the lake as it’s often frequented by bears.
+Stop at Medicine Lake for sunset when you drive from the popular Maligne Lake back to town.
+The light glowing on the lake and surrounding mountain peaks is a great spot for a break.
+There’s a parking lot right by the lake, and even though it looks tempting, I wouldn’t recommend having a picnic by the lake as bears often frequent it.

-The last time we visited in June, there were three bears walking by the lake.
-They clearly weren’t friends with each other and kept a distance as they were munching on dandelions.
+Three bears were walking by the lake the last time we visited in June.
+They weren’t friends with each other and kept a distance as they were munching on dandelions.

 Is there a more Canadian winter experience than wild ice skating?
 Visit one of the outdoor stores in Jasper to rent skates and head to Lake Mildred, Lac Beauvert or Pyramid Lake to enjoy the lakes from a different perspective.
 You can play ice hockey, warm up by the campfire or go snowshoeing instead.
 Carefully read these safety rules before you go.

-If you’re heading to Banff as well, check out these lakes for ice skating.
+If you’re heading to Banff, check out these lakes for ice skating.

 Canyoning is one of my favourite summer adventure activities.
-Canyoning refers to rappelling down the waterfalls while being tied by climbing rope to a guide (and you’re wearing wetsuit, boots and helmet, of course).
-What’s even more fun is all the free jumps and slides from the waterfalls.
-Definitely recommend this one when you visit Jasper!
-You can book your tour here.
+Canyoning refers to rappelling down the waterfalls while being tied by climbing rope to a guide (and you’re wearing a wetsuit, boots and helmet, of course).
+Even more fun is all the free jumps and slides from the waterfalls.

 Seeing moose is not as common as seeing elk or bears in Jasper.
 But if you drive the road to Maligne Lake, there’s a higher chance of spotting than elsewhere, especially later in the day before sunset.
-It is strongly recommended to stay in your vehicle when you see a moose and do not approach them.
-You will understand when you see one, they are really huge.
+Parks Canada strongly recommends staying in your vehicle when you see a moose and not approaching it.
+You will understand when you see one, they are huge.

-One of the off the beaten path trails in Jasper National Park leads to Jacques Lakes.
+One off-the-beaten-path trail in Jasper National Park leads to Jacques Lakes.
 It’s ideal for backpackers and mountain bikers, especially beginners.
 The trail is 24 km long (roundtrip) with almost no elevation.
 It features four lakes and a backcountry campground for overnight hikers/bikers.

 - 32 km east of Jasper, go north on Yellowhead Highway and then turn right onto Maligne Lake Road

-Looking into the canyon on the bustling water is one thing, but actually walking on ice while being deep in the canyon is a very different experience.
+Looking into the canyon on the bustling water is one thing, but walking on ice while deep in the canyon is a very different experience.
 There are plenty of frozen waterfalls and ice caves to admire and photograph.
-Check out the Icewalk tour here and ask about the ice conditions before booking, it must be cold for quite some time for the whole canyon freezes.
+Ask about the ice conditions before booking; the whole canyon must be cold for a while to freeze.

 A similar activity is also in Banff National Park in Johnston Canyon.

-One of the stops along the scenic drive on Icefields Parkway is Tangle Creek Falls.
-While it may look like a quick pit stop, you can actually hike up to the base of the falls.
+One of the stops along the scenic Icefields Parkway is Tangle Creek Falls.
+While it may look like a quick pit stop, you can hike up to the base of the falls.
 The trail is steep but well-trodden and visible.

 - When driving on Icefields Parkway (Highway 93), it’s 96 km from Jasper or 137 km from Lake Louise

-- There’s a big marked parking lot just by the highway
+- There’s a big marked parking lot along the highway

-A great evening activity all year long is visiting Legion, have a beer and enjoy a game of darts with friends.
+A great evening activity all year is visiting Legion, having a beer and enjoying a game of darts with friends.
 Check out their drop-in calendar for games and more events.
 Or play table football instead.
-Even if it’s raining or gets dark outside too soon in winter, you can have a lot of fun here.
+Even if it’s raining or dark outside too soon in winter, you can have much fun here.

 - The STAND EASY, Jasper Royal Canadian Legion is located in downtown Jasper at 400 Geikie Street

 How early settlers traveled through Jasper National Park is now an experience available for travelers with no previous horseback riding experience.
-Choose from different trails around Jasper and enjoy with your whole family.
-Visit Jasper’s website to choose from six different trips.
+Choose from different trails around Jasper and enjoy with your family, or go on a special heli & horseback ride tour.

-The ski resort at Marmot Basin is usually open mid-November to the end of April with conditions being the best December-March.
-You can choose from daily or multi-day ski pass and even rent all the gear for skiing or snowboarding.
+The ski resort at Marmot Basin is usually open from mid-November to the end of April, with conditions being the best December-March.
+You can choose from daily or multi-day ski passes and even rent all the gear for skiing or snowboarding.

 - 21 km south of Jasper, take Icefields Parkway (Highway 93), exit to 93A and follow signs